 Note that "malloc" returns a pointer to void, so this pointer can then be assigned to any other pointer.
-You don't have to cast it, but you should anyway for readability.
+You don't necessarily have to cast it (depending on the compiler), but you should anyway for readability.

 If there is not enough memory left to fulfill the request, "malloc" returns a NULL pointer.
 Good code should always check if the value returned by "malloc" is NULL before proceeding further.